 In 2004, 2006 and, 2015, Killion was named the Legislator of the Year by the Delaware County Chamber of Commerce.
 In 2004, Killion received the Distinguished Leadership Award from the Delaware Valley Healthcare Council.
 Previously, he received the Pennsylvania Orthopedic Society’s Legislator of the Year Award, Penn State Brandywine’s Outstanding Alumni Award, the SPCA Animal Welfare Leadership Award, the Leukemia & Lymphoma Society’s Helen Sigel Wilson Volunteer Recognition Award, and the American Red Cross David Henderson Humanitarian Award.

-He and his wife Eileen live in Middletown and have two adult daughters and one grandson.
+He and his wife Eileen live in Middletown and have two adult daughters and two grandchildren.
 Tom is a graduate of Penn State University and Cardinal O’Hara High School.